jasonygodfrey/jasonygodfrey/README.md

 ### About
 I am a **Full Stack Web and Game Software Engineer** specialized in **React** and building **3D interactive web experiences**.
+I am also focused on **C++ Gameplay and Server Engineering for MMORPGS** where I apply coding design patterns to dynamic gameplay elements.

 ---